rjsalvadorr/guitar-exercises/text.md

 &nbsp;

----

 ## Chapter 4 - Three-string chord voicings

 Three-string voicings are a great way to add some harmony to a melodic passage.
 Technically, they're also pretty efficient.
 Your fretting hand can form these chord shapes quickly, and you can move through most chords while barely moving your hand around the neck.

 Learning these chord shapes can give your solos a fuller sound by supporting the melody with harmony.
 They also make it easier to transition between melodic and rhythmic playing.

-### Exercise 4A

-Major chord voicings on the lower strings.

-### Exercise 4B

-Minor chord voicings on the lower strings.

-### Exercise 4C

-Mixed voicings.
-Introducing two sets of diminished chord voicings.

-### Exercise 4D

-Focusing on mixed voicings on the upper strings.

-### Étude

-Blah

 &nbsp;

----

 ## Chapter 5 - Open chord voicings